aashimaahuja/react-workshop/docs/optimisingRerenders.md

 **useMemo** memoises the computed value of the functions ensuring the value stays same during different rerenders.

+Even if the child component is memoised , it can still rerender if the props passed are not primitive values

+Because of Javascript equality doesn't hold the same for objects and functions

+{} != {}

+> So all the non primitive props need to be wrapped in useMemo or useCallback(if its a function)

 ```js
 const Parent = () => {